 Structural steel connections are designed as either friction or bearing type bolted or welded connections.
 Bolted connections are designed in accordance with AISC ASD and the Research Council on Structural Connections, Specification for Structural Joints Using ASTM A325 or A490 Bolts.
 Welded connections are designed in accordance with AISC ASD and AWS D1.1, Structural Welding Code - Steel or AWS D1.6, Structural Welding Code - Steel.
-Guidance for the design of connections and member properties for HSS is given in AISC Connections Manual for Hollow Structural Sections.
+Guidance for the design of connections and member properties for HSS is given in AISC Connections Manual for Hollow Structural Sections or AISC Steel Design Guide 24 for Hollow Structural Section Connections.